inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview

 This is a simple Python Flask web application that displays the **current time in Moscow**.
-The time updates every time the user refreshes the page, and is accurately timezone-adjusted using `pytz`.
+The time updates every time the user refreshes the page, and is accurately timezone-adjusted using `pytz`, it can also count how many visits it got and save it in the `visit.txt` file.
+The app also tracks and displays how many times it has been accessed across all visits.

 ---